 Grapevine Virus Resources

 Grapevine viruses pose a severe threat to the sustainability of California viticulture.
 Unfortunately, there is little faith in virus prevention at any level.
 Growers are losing contract dollars as wineries reject grape loads due to virus-induced ripening problems.
-The good news is that there are virus management strategies that growers can implement right now in the short-term, which can be taught through real-world, hands-on integrated outreach from a team of growers, extension personnel, PCAs, and scientists.
+The good news is that there are virus management strategies that growers can implement right now in the short-term, which can be taught through real-world, hands-on, integrated outreach from a team of growers, extension personnel, PCAs and scientists.
 With the right communication, a long-term cooperative virus strategy can save the California industry from devastating future losses.
+For more insight, see our blog post entitled, “Why Its Particularly Difficult to Protect Your Vineyard from Mealybugs & Viruses in California.”

-Both the Mealybug Biocontrol and the Grapevine Virus Research Focus Groups were funded via grants from the American Vineyard Foundation, and the Virus Focus Group is aided by additional funds from the CDFA PD/GWSS Board for a project titled “Grapevine Virus Management in Lodi: A Collaborative Research & Integrated Outreach Effort to Help Solve a Statewide Challenge.
+Both the Mealybug Biocontrol and the Grapevine Virus Research Focus Groups were funded via grants from the American Vineyard Foundation, and the Virus Focus Group was aided by additional funds from the CDFA PD/GWSS Board for a project titled “Grapevine Virus Management in Lodi: A Collaborative Research & Integrated Outreach Effort to Help Solve a Statewide Challenge.”
+Members from both Focus Groups continue to study vine mealybugs and grapevine viruses for the betterment of us all.

 NEW GROWER VIRUS WORKBOOKS AVAILABLE